(If printing catalogue, select auto portrait)

 11. How many shapes do you make?

-We currently make 30 different shapes and sizes in Stoneware, plus the 1 Cookable Clay Tagine, and 80+ in Olive Wood.
+We currently make over30 different shapes and sizes in Stoneware, plus two sizes of Cookable Clay Tagines, and 80+ shapes in Olive Wood.
 We do make small changes every year usually but we’re pretty stable with most of the bisques.
 If you do have a suggestion on a new shape, please let us know.
 For Olive Wood, we are newer at this production, so our repertoire of shapes will change more frequently.
 Your input is welcomed.

 12. How do you make the shapes?

-We used to use all hand-made processes for ceramic bisques, but we started to mechanize a few years ago.
-We simply could not make enough bisques the old way, though we promise we will never mechanize the painting part.
-So now we have mechanical rollers and presses as you can see in our more recent videos.
-We still do some potters-wheel work for hollowware like pitchers and mugs, but we are installing a new pour-moulde (slip cast) mechanism.
+For many year, we used all fully hand-made processes for ceramic bisques, but we started to semi-mechanize a few years ago.
+We simply could not make enough bisques the old way, nor could we make stoneware now without the mechanical advantages of semi-manual presses.
+We have mechanical rollers and presses as you can see in our more recent videos, though 8 to 10 people still touch and work each piece.
+We still do some potters-wheel work for hollowware like pitchers and mugs, but we also use a pour-moulde (slip cast) mechanism for a lot of hollowware.

 13. Where do you get your clay?